 Assessment Issue and risk previously communicated Update on actions taken to address the issue ✓ Cash and bank (third party cash) - identified in 2019/20 Management update Our sample testing of third party cash identified one account where evidence of the closing bank statement that corroborates payments in year had not been retained.
 The bank account has since been closed.
-Bank statements are now retained as recommended In our testing of third party bank accounts we identified one bank account that Auditor assessment could not be agreed b balance of which was alternative procedures could not be agreed back to a historic bank statement that dated back to 2016.
+In our testing of third party bank accounts we identified one bank account that could not be agreed back to a historic bank statement that dated back to 2016.
 The balance of which was £1,009,425, although we gained comfort over this balance via alternative procedures this illustrates that this finding still impacted the current year audit.
-We did not identify a similar issue in 2021/22, action closed Due to this the recommendation that third party bank statements are retained still stands, as the issue continues to impact the current year's audit. ✓ PPE Asset Under construction (AUC)- issue identified in 2019/20 audit.
-Management update Our sample testing identified £2m of AUC incorrectly recognised against assets completed in 2018/19 rather than 2019/20.
+Auditor assessment We did not identify a similar issue in 2021/22, action closed Page Due to this the recommendation that third party bank statements are retained still stands, as the issue continues to impact the current year's audit. ge ✓ PPE Asset Under construction (AUC)- issue identified in 2019/20 audit.
+Management update 79 Our sample testing identified £2m of AUC incorrectly recognised against assets completed in 2018/19 rather than 2019/20.
 The error had no impact on the reported class of asset.
 Management have processes to ensure assets brought into use are captured in a timely manner and reported accordingly.
 We identified that management should ensure the records for this asset are Auditor assessment updated.
 Auditor evaluation We did not identify a similar issue in 2021/22, action closed In our testing of Reclassifications of Assets Under Construction in 2020/21 it was identified that in our sample of 5 an asset valued £2,252k should have been reclassified in the previous financial year.
 The impact of this was that depreciation was undercharged on the asset in the 2021 financial year.
 It also creates the risk that Assets under construction may be overstated and operational assets understated.
 From our work we are satisfied this error is not material but note as the Council increase their capital programme in future years this could present a greater risk of material misstatement.
 Management should ensure that as assets are brought into use that this is captured in a timely manner to ensure they are correctly recorded in the right financial year.